Babulal Patodi

 Babulal Patodi (1920-2012) was an Indian social worker and freedom activist.
 He was a senior member of the Indian National Congress and the president of the Indore Congress Committee from 1949–50 and 1953-54.
 He also served as M.L.A.
 The Government of India awarded him the fourth highest civilian award of the Padma Shri, in 1991.
-He died on 25 January 2012, aged 92, succumbing to old age illnesses and survived by his one son Narendra Patodi.
+He died on 25 January 2012, aged 92.
 A statue has been installed at top Gomatgiri hills in his honour.